Chaowu88/etfba/README.rst

 Solver installation
 ===================

-The package uses the modeling language `Pyomo <https://www.pyomo.org/>`__ to formulate linear programming (LP) and mixed integer linear programming (MILP) problems.
+The package uses the modeling language `Pyomo <https://www.pyomo.org/>`__ to formulate optimization problems.
 You can install the freely available solver GLPK via conda:

 .. code-block:: python